 Online estate agents

 The largest low-cost online site is eMoov, with more than 1,000 properties on its books.
 It was set up four years ago by Russell Quirk who says people no longer need the traditional “hand holding agents” and are ready to forfeit this service for lower fees.
 Figures from the Property Ombudsman show that we paid out over £2 billion in fees to 'traditional' estate agents in 2012.

-Most online companies will offer a flat fee for a package which includes; an advert, professional photos, managed listings, 12-months of marketing, a floorplan image, valuation and online and phone assistance.
+Most online companies will offer a flat fee for a package which includes: an advert, professional photos, managed listings, 12-months of marketing, a floorplan image, valuation and online and phone assistance.
 Along with this, the property will also be listed on all the leading property websites, such as Rightmove, FindaProperty and Prime Location.

 How much does it cost?